 The Christmas Stollen is one of the Germany’s favorite holiday treats.
 More than 2.5 million Stollen are purchased in German retail stores each year, and countless more are baked in home kitchens.
 This deliciously sweet and fruity cake (quite different from British fruit cake) has also gained great popularity in North America over the past twenty years.
 Now one can find a large variety of domestic and imported Stollen in almost all food stores here.
 So the question arises: what differentiates an average tasting Stollen from a good or even great one?
 And what defines the uniqueness of the famed Dresdner Stollen?
 Here are some of the secrets revealed:

-Top quality Stollen are incredibly delicious, and – if consumed in moderation – will not add to your waistline.
+Top-quality Stollen are incredibly delicious, and – if consumed in moderation – will not add to your waistline.
 They have just the right amount of moisture, yeasty texture, balanced taste, yet distinct individual flavors of each component and are not too sweet.
 The right amount of butter is key.
-Light Weight Stollen doughs contain up to 10% fats, Medium Weight Stollen contain up to 30% fats, and Heavy Weight Stollen contains up to 50% fats.
+Light Weight Stollen doughs contain up to 10% fats, Medium Weight Stollen contains up to 30% fats, and Heavy Weight Stollen contains up to 50% fats.
 Due to its high content of fats and fruits, Stollen keeps fresh and can be stored for a long time before getting rancid or stale.
-Although not light in calories, high quality Stollen burns fast and does not make you feel heavy.
+Although not light in calories, high-quality Stollen burns fast and does not make you feel heavy.
 Connoisseurs can taste the difference.

 - Mandelstollen (with almonds) – must contain at least 20kg of almonds per 100kg of flour

 - Marzipanstollen (with marzipan) – must contain at least 5% of its total weight in marzipan or lesser quality persipan

 - Mohnstollen (with poppy seeds) – must contain at least 20 kg of poppy seeds per 100 kg flour